CyberEyeResearchLabs/lorawan-stack/doc/content/guides/connecting-gateways/multitechconduit/_index.md

 Do the following to upgrade the firmware on your device:

-- Before you upgrade your firmware, **save your present configuration as a backup**.
+- Before you upgrade your firmware, save your present configuration as a backup.
-- Go to the MultiTech website, **locate the firmware upgrade file** you want for your device(MTCDT AEP x.x.x in the current case, where x.x.x is the latest version available on the website), and **download** this file to a known location.
+- Go to the MultiTech website, locate the firmware upgrade file you want for your device(MTCDT AEP x.x.x in the current case, where x.x.x is the latest version available on the website), and download this file to a known location.
 - Navigate to **Administration -> Firmware Upgrade**.
 - Click on **Choose Firmware Upgrade File** button, and
   - Click on **Browse** to find where the firmware file resides that you want to apply.